 There are lots of entry locksets out there.
 Once in a while, I get calls to come and secure doors after break-ins.
 When I explain to homeowners how easy it is to break through a door and actually show them the assembly and anatomy of a door and lock, the homeowners are usually shocked how easy an intruder can get through their door.

 There are a couple of aspects to consider.
-An old friend from Havana told me that when he was growing up people didn’t even have door locks in the city and no one stole from one another, the repercussions were extreme and that alone was enough of a deterrent, interestingly.
-Then he came to the US to and was shocked to have to be on guard from crooks from every angle.
+An old friend from Havana told me that when he was growing up, people didn’t even have door locks in the city and no one stole from one another.
+The repercussions were extreme and that alone was enough of a deterrent, interestingly.
+Then he came to the US and was shocked to have to be on guard from crooks from every angle.
 It is an interesting perspective.

 Here too in Capitol Hill, for home security, it all comes down to perspective and application.
 Most crooks are just looking to steal things when no one is looking.
 And, although crime as a whole continues to decline in DC, some crooks will smash a door in.
-And 99% of entry doors can be smashed in easy with a swift boot to the lockset.
+And 99 percent of entry doors can be smashed in easily with a swift boot to the lockset.

 One way to stiffen your door is to install a steel angle or jamb stiffener with strong grade 4 or better steel fasteners all the way back to the structural framing.
 A good locket can also protect from picking and kicking.
-(It is a different topic, but I am also always amazed how easy pro’s can pick a regular Schalge or Quickset keyway.
+(It is a different topic, but I am also always amazed how easy pros can pick a regular Schlage or Quikset keyway.)
 A disc tumbler or Super Spool Lock are a lot harder to pick and the hardened steel provides an additional level of security.

 This picture shows a Super Spool Lock I installed recently on a door that I rebuilt after it was broken in.
 It will be very hard to break into this door again.